jyi/casino/SimAPR/README.md

 * condition.py: Need by conditional patches.
 * msv_result_handler.py: Update data using result, remove used patches.
 * plot.py: Plot graph from result.

+## 5. Extend Patch Scheduling Algorithm

+You can add your own algorithm to the SimAPR by modifing [select_patch.py](./select_patch.py) file.